 - There are some wineries that can be reached with a short walk from one of the bus stops on Santorini (a great cheap option), or you could take a taxi (quite expensive, don’t really recommend).

-After doing a lot of research, I booked with Santo Luxury Escape, owned by Nikos Drosos, because I was doing a full-day Santorini tour with him the prior day and it was simpler to stay with the same company.
+After doing a lot of research, I booked with Santo Luxury Escape, owned by Nikos Drosos, because I was doing a full-day Santorini roadtrip with him the prior day and it was simpler to stay with the same company.
 I found him through a “Santorini Secrets” Facebook group I’d joined, and he was great (he also did my transfer to the port, at a better cost than the hotel provided).
 You can look up reviews on TripAdvisor.

 My tour was €150 and we visited three wineries (the cost of the visit/tasting was included in this price).
 We did Argyros Estate Winery, Koutsoyannopoulos Wine Museum, and ArtSpace (he usually does Xatzidakis Winery but it was booked up).